EleetCodeR/treasure-trove/CodeKitchen/Python Scripts/README.md

 ## Instructions:
 I have written comments for better understanding and revision of the topics, however for more depth regarding any coding construct, Python Documentation is the best source.I have numbered the Folders and Files so that there is a proper flow in concepts.

-For now you may focus on topics 1-6, as I will update remaining soon.
+For now you may focus on topics 1-4 first, then follow this order:

+1. Go to app.py and read section numbered 50,
+2. file named 51_CompiledFiles.md,
+3. Go to app.py and read section numbered 52,
+4. file named 53_Intra_PackageRef.md,
+5. file named 54_dirFunction.py,
+6. file named 55_executeModule.md and NOTE in app.py,

+then continue with 6th topic, I will be adding more topics soon.

 ### IDE:
 Although there are many good options out there, I will recommend using "VisualStudioCode" , it has become my most favourite IDE to work with since it has advantages of both, Lightness and swiftness of SublimeText and power,usefulness of Microsoft-Visual studio.